 Green Healthy Neighborhood Plan: Englewood 2009

-Fresh Taste member Kathy Dickhut, Deputy Commissioner at Planning and Development for the City of Chicago, championed the development of an urban agriculture district along an abandoned rail line in the South Side neighborhood of Englewood.
+Fresh Taste member Kathy Dickhut, Deputy Commissioner at City of the Chicago Department of Planning and Development, championed the development of an urban agriculture district along an abandoned rail line in the South Side neighborhood of Englewood.
 Fresh Taste staff worked with organizations in the Englewood neighborhood to engage more stakeholders in urban agriculture work, securing funding in partnership with The Chicago Community Trust from the Convergence Partnership for two years of support for the organizing work to improve the built environment and food production infrastructure in Englewood.

 Fresh Taste staff provided support to members Renee Michaels of Kinship Foundation and Michael Davidson of The Chicago Community Trust in the development of Food:Land:Opportunity – Localizing the Chicago Foodshed, a multi-year, multi-million dollar initiative of The Searle Funds at The Chicago Community Trust designed to strengthen the resiliency of our region by increasing the supply of local and sustainable food.
 Fresh Taste staff provided strategic input and helped facilitate conversations between experts and trustees about the conservation and economic development impact of the local food sector in the Chicago region.

-Brad Leibov, president of the Liberty Prairie Foundation, invited Fresh Taste staff to participate in a collaborative initiative with the Chicago Metropolitan Agency for Planning and Openlands to develop a food asset inventory of the Chicago region.
-Fresh Taste provided strategic input on the scope of work, and advice on project consultants.
-The study is being funded by the Searle Funds at The Chicago Community Trust.
+Brad Leibov, president of the Liberty Prairie Foundation, invited Fresh Taste staff to participate in a collaborative initiative with the Chicago Metropolitan Agency for Planning, Openlands, and Michigan State University to develop a food asset inventory of the Chicago region.
+Fresh Taste provided strategic input on the scope of work, and continues to be closely involved in the project development.
+The study is being funded by the Searle Funds at The Chicago Community Trust..

 East Central Illinois Asset Inventory

 The Lumpkin Family Foundation enlisted Fresh Taste staff to conduct a food system asset inventory of their sixteen-county service area in East Central Illinois.
-East Central Illinois: A Place to Grow played an important role in the Lumpkin Family Foundation’s strategic planning process, which resulted in a stronger focus on local food system work.
+East Central Illinois: A Place to Grow played an important role in the Lumpkin Family Foundation’s strategic planning process, which resulted in a stronger focus on local food system work, Land, Health, Community.
+In follow-up to this new focus, Fresh Taste facilitated three community meetings in 2016 throughout the Lumpkin Family Foundation’s service area to deepen conversation around elements of the strategy that could result in future proposals.

-Chuck Wolf of the Walter S. Mander Foundation requested Fresh Taste staff’s help in convening a study group on the business potential of urban agriculture.
+Chuck Wolf of the Walter S. Mander Foundation requested Fresh Taste staff’s help in convening a study group on the business potential of urban agriculture in 2013.
 Fresh Taste convened a series of conversations with local and national experts, including representatives from the University of Wisconsin Extension, the City of Chicago, Kinship Foundation and Cedar Tree Foundation, to explore urban agriculture’s potential contribution to neighborhood economies.
 The group determined that there is great value in community building and consumer education, and that effective business models are still evolving.
+Starting in 2015, several Fresh Taste members began meeting on a bi-monthly basis to strategize about promoting growth and identifying barriers in Chicago urban agriculture and community gardening.

 Return to Our Work with Philanthropy overview.